Skip to main content

 • Lock all doors when occupants are not in the room or apartment.
 Also, windows must be closed tightly, and any window blinds should be closed.

 • Any resident who owns a car should take measures to protect it.
-We recommend parking your vehicle in a parking garage to allow for adequate protection.
+If you have a valid UCF parking permit, you may park your vehicle in either parking garage A or B to allow for adequate protection.
 Fill up your gas tank prior to the storm, as gas supplies post-storm may become scarce.

 If you are moving to a shelter or ride-out location, you should be prepared to to be there for several days while the storm passes.
 Bring essential personal belongings and a book, game or other activity to keep yourself busy.